clicon/clixon/example/main/README.md

 1. Enable CLICON_YANG_SCHEMA_MOUNT
 2. Define the mount-point using the ietf-yang-schema-mount mount-point extension
 3. Start the backend, cli and restconf with `-- -m <name> -M <urn>`, where `name` and `urn` is the name and namespace of the mounted YANG, respectively.
+4. Note that the module-set name is hard-coded to "mylabel".
+If you support isolated domains this must be changed.

 A simple example on how to define a mount-point
 ```